GiovanniPasserello/StatsML/README.md

 $ git clone https://github.com/GiovanniPasserello/StatsML.git
 ```

-## Structure
+## Project Structure

-StatsML is split into several sections found as a set of directories within 'statsml', each implementing a different machine learning algorithm.
+StatsML is split into several distinct sections found as a set of directories within 'statsml', each implementing a different machine learning algorithm.
-Within each directory is a suite of classes used to implement the specific algorithm, along with an example demonstrating how to interact with the package on some fake data.
+Within each directory is a suite of classes used to implement the specific algorithm, along with an example demonstrating how to interact with the package on a fake dataset.

 ## Features